raspberrypilearning/freecad-headphone-tidy/en/step_1.md

 In this project you will be using 3D parametric modeling software to design headphone tidy, and then if you have access to a 3D printer, you can print your model.

+The model will be made in two parts that can fit together.

 ### What you will make

 --- no-print ---